Select City

 Also Read: Public Notice for Sale of Property in India: What You Need to Know

-As of 2024, the FSI in Mumbai is governed by the Development Control and Promotion Regulations (DCPR) 2034.
-These regulations outline the permissible FSI limits and provide guidelines for urban development.
+As of 2025, the FSI in Mumbai continues to be governed by the Development Control and Promotion Regulations (DCPR) 2034.
+These regulations provide the framework for permissible FSI limits and guide urban development in the city.
 Key highlights include:

 Premium FSI and Its Implications